BIG-RAT/jamfcpr/README.md

 ## History
+- 2024-10-23 v5.2.1:  Resolve permission issues when copying to a fileshare.
+Resolve issue when there is a space in the fileshare name.
+Fix potential issue where the app would hang at launch.

 - 2024-10-11 v5.2.0:  Resolve some potential authentications issues.
 Transfer category (create if need be), info, and notes from source Jamf Pro to destination.
 Account privileges must now also include read and create categories.

 - 2024-10-03 v5.1.1:  Upload (session) token renewal has been resolved.
 Single file uploads can now take over an hour to upload.